arsh-hash/indian-passwords-wordlist/README.md

 # Indian Passwords Wordlist

-A collection of password lists made for password-guessing during **authorized** security testing (like CTFs, HTB/THM labs, or pentests you have permission for).
+A collection of password lists made for password-guessing during **authorized** security testing (like CTFs, HTB/THM labs ).

 These lists are focused on password patterns common in India — names, dates of birth, and mobile numbers — instead of generic lists like RockYou.